 Does RPL give credit for experience?

 No, college credit is not awarded for experience.
-Credit for prior learning is awarded for the learning (i.e. what you know and can do in relation to course/program outcomes) gained from work and life experiences and/or formal study.
-Prior learning is any learning that an individual has acquired from formal education, work and/or volunteer experience, personal study and any other life activities (i.e. hobbies, travel, training programs, community life, etc.) that resulted in knowledge and skills.
-Learners may have acquired college level learning through these significant work and life experiences.
-They have learning which may be equivalent to the knowledge, skills and abilities expected from college courses/programs.
-Experience by itself is not necessarily evidence of learning or, of learning that is equivalent to that required in college courses.
-RPL provides the learner with the opportunity to prove prior learning to the course/program outcomes.
+RPL credit is awarded for the learning (i.e. what a student knows and can do in relation to course/program outcomes) gained from work and life experiences or formal study.
+Prior learning is any learning that a student has acquired from formal education, work and/or volunteer experience, personal study and any other life activities (i.e. hobbies, travel, training programs, community life, etc.) that resulted in knowledge and skills.
+Students may have acquired learning which may be equivalent to the knowledge, skills and abilities expected from College courses/programs.
+Experience by itself is not necessarily evidence of learning or of learning that is equivalent to that required in College courses.
+RPL processes provide students with the opportunity to prove prior learning for the course/program outcomes.

 How many course credits can be awarded through RPL processes?

 It is possible to achieve a maximum of 75% credit in a program through the RPL processes.
-In most cases, the balance (i.e. 25%) must be earned in actual studies through RRC.
-The number of credits awarded depends upon the nature and extent of the individual’s learning and how well it matches the learning requirements for courses in a college program.
-This information, as well as any exceptions to the 75% policy, is outlined in the RRC Recognition of Prior Learning (RPL) Policies and Procedures A14.
-If warranted, additional credits (i.e. more than 75% in a program) may be granted by the Dean of a School in consultation with Program Chair/Manager and RPL Facilitator.
+In most cases, the remaining (i.e. 25%) must be earned in actual studies through RRC.
+The number of credits awarded depends upon the nature and extent of the student’s learning, how well it matches the learning requirements for courses in a RRC program and if the learning is successfully demonstrated.
+Further detail is outlined in the RRC Recognition of Prior Learning (RPL) Policies and Procedures – A14 (rrc.ca/rpl).

-How will RPL credit be awarded on a transcript?
+How will RPL credit appear on a transcript?

-Once a student has achieved course credits through RPL, the results are recorded on the learner’s RRC WebAdvisor account and an official college transcript may be requested.
-The College records successful RPL on transcripts in the same way in which grades are normally transcribed in a course.
-Where this is not appropriate, the designation “CR” (i.e. credit) will be used (College RPL Policy A14).
-Transfer of credit from recognized educational institutions will follow College RPL Policy A15 – Transfers between RRC programs and A16 – Transfers of Credits to RRC from Other Post Secondary Institutions.
-Unsuccessful RPL will be recorded as “Not Complete” (NC) in the student information system.
-Program faculty complete the “Results of Portfolio and/or Challenge Process Assessment” form and notify the learner in writing for both successful and unsuccessful RPL.
+Once a student has achieved RPL course credits, the results are recorded on the student’s academic record and an official College transcript may be requested.
+As noted in RPL Policy A14, the College records successful RPL on transcripts in the same way in which grades are normally transcribed in a course.
+Where this is not appropriate, the designation “CR” (credit) will be used.
+Transfer of credit from recognized educational institutions will follow RRC RPL Policy A15 – Transfers between RRC programs and RPL Policy A16 – Transfers of Credits to RRC from Other Post- Secondary Institutions.
+Unsuccessful RPL will be recorded as “Not Complete” (NC) on the student’s academic record.
+Program faculty complete the “Results of Portfolio and/or Challenge Process Assessments” form and notify the student of both successful and unsuccessful RPL.

 Is there a RPL appeal process?